Leica M8 vs Olympus PEN-F

 |139 x 80 x 37 mm, 591 g||125 x 72 x 37 mm, 427 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M8 and the Olympus PEN-F?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Leica M8 and the Olympus PEN-F are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Leica M8 and the Olympus PEN-F. The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M8 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (19 percent) than the Leica M8.
 Moreover, the PEN-F is markedly lighter (28 percent) than the M8.
 In this context, it is worth noting that neither the M8 nor the PEN-F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Leica M Lens Catalog (M8) and the Micro Four Thirds Lens Catalog (PEN-F).